-The master of music in Composition/Theory degree program is designed for students who wish to improve their compositional skills while broadening their theoretical background.
-Upon completion of this degree, students will have written at least four large works and had them performed.
+The master of music in Composition degree program is designed for students who wish to improve their compositional skills, work in electronic music settings either for the first time or at advanced stages of development, and boarden their theoretical background.
+Upon completion of this degree, students will have written at least twelve substantial works and had them performed in concert or recorded in reading sessions.
 They also will have written at least one paper on a theoretical subject, as well as acquired training in electronic and computer music.
 At this point, they will be prepared to make intelligent decisions about their future.
 Choices may include a career in academia (through entrance into a doctoral program in composition and/or theory), or composing, or a related field such as publishing, recording, or arts management.

 The master of music in Composition/Theory requires 36 credits of course work.
 Eighteen credits must be 500-level courses and at least 30 credits must be taken at University Park.
 Knowledge of the history and theory of Western art music must be demonstrated by satisfactory completion of competency examinations or completion of specified remedial courses in addition to the curricular requirements listed here.
 An oral examination in the major area must be passed near the completion of the program.

 The 36-credit requirement is as follows:

 |Introduction to Music Reference and Research Material||2|